 These results show us that continued connection and support is important.
 Our priority is to meet the needs of the community and we have already begun to add functionality to the website to provide access to sign up for our newsletter on our home page, free resources and the ability to learn where upcoming workshops and

-In the near future: To meet the request for an online community and group coaching in a forum in alignment with our values, we plan on starting free monthly Zoom calls in March.
+In the near future: To meet the request for an online community and group coaching in a forum in alignment with our values, we plan on starting free quarterly Zoom calls in March.
 The calls will focus on mindfulness practices, creativity, and support for your self-care.
 Look for information to access the call in our February newsletter.

 For access to other free resources, gifts, tools and the video library with painting processes, sign up for the newsletter here.

 4) Support for Healing the Healer Training Certification: